huggingface/blog/patchtst.md

 -->

-### Evaluate model on the test set of the source domain
+### Evaluate the model on the test set of the source domain

 Next, we can leverage `trainer.evaluate()` to calculate test metrics.
 While this is not the target metric to judge in this task, it provides a reasonable check that the pretrained model has trained properly.
 Note that the training and evaluation loss for PatchTST is the Mean Squared Error (MSE) loss.
 Hence, we do not separately compute the MSE metric in any of the following evaluation experiments.